 Storing your guitar in its case prevents dust from building up on your guitar.
 More on this matter later.

-When giving your instrument a more thorough cleaning, it is convenient to make a well-lit space to spot all the little dirty spots.
-Using for example an ironing rack gives you a proper working table.
+When giving your instrument a more thorough cleaning, making a well-lit space to spot all the little dirty spots is convenient.
+Using, for example, an ironing rack gives you a proper working table.

 Clean your fretboard

-Fretboard, also known as fingerboard, is the part of your guitar where you bend the string against the wood during your greatest solos.
-Usually, your hand slides back and forth the neck to play along your
+Fretboard, also known as the fingerboard, is the part of your guitar where you bend the string against the wood during your most excellent solos.
+Usually, your hand slides back and forth the neck to play along with your

 Removing the strings before cleaning your fretboard makes it much easier to access all the spots.
 I recommend doing this more precise cleaning at the same time you change your strings.
 More on that process at the end of this post.

 The easiest way of cleaning your fretboard is by applying this Jim Dunlop’s Lemon oil.
 Moisture a cloth with oil and gently wipe the fretboard with it.
-It is good to wipe in a circular motion for even distribution of the oil.
-This oil hydrates your fretboard as well as it removes the dust and fingerprints.
+It is good to brush in a circular motion for even distribution of the oil.
+This oil hydrates your fretboard as well as removes the dust and fingerprints.
 Remember to avoid using too much oil, as the fretboard could become too moist.
-This may cause serious warps and potentially destroy your beloved guitar.
+This may cause severe warps and potentially destroy your beloved guitar.

-Cleaning the body of your acoustic guitar is easier, as nothing needs to be removed for it.
+Cleaning the body of your acoustic guitar is more accessible, as nothing needs to be removed for it.
 Most of the mass-produced guitars are finished with a polyester or polyurethane finish.
-This means that the outside parts of your guitar are not wooden.
-These finishes make cleaning easier as they hold the wooden parts from absorbing the polishes or waxes you are using.
+This means that the outer parts of your guitar are not wooden.
+These finishes make cleaning easier as they hold the wooden pieces from absorbing the polishes or waxes you are using.

 Make sure not to use previously mentioned lemon oil on the body as it may dull the finish.
 The same applies to everyday household cleaning products.

-How to ensure the longevity of your guitar?
+How to ensure the longevity of your acoustic guitar?

-As mentioned earlier, acoustic guitar is delicate piece of wood.
-It does not withstand big differences in temperature or humidity.
+As mentioned earlier, the acoustic guitar is a delicate piece of wood.
+It does not withstand significant differences in temperature or humidity.
 The rule of thumb is that your guitar likes the same climate as you do.
-Roughly 21 °C or 70 °F. Ideal relatively humidity for your guitar is between 40 % and 50 %.
+Roughly 21 °C or 70 °F. The ideal relative humidity for your guitar is between 40 % and 50 %.

-With such fine lines between proper and unproper climates how could one know whether the guitar is too dry or too moist.
+How could one know whether the guitar is too dry or too moist with such fine lines between proper and improper climates?
 The best way is to use a hygrometer.
 The most accurate and convenient by far is RuuviTag.
-Thanks to its small size, ridiculously accurate measurements, and mobile phone application, it gives a cheap insurance on your valuable guitar.
+Thanks to its small size, precise measurements, and mobile phone application, it gives cheap insurance on your valuable guitar.

 The very best place to keep your guitar is in its case.
-Hard case is the best as it secures the delicate guitar from hits.
-Controlling the microclimate in a little case is easier than controlling a whole room.
+A hard case is the best as it secures the delicate guitar from hits.
+Controlling the microclimate in a bit of case is more accessible than maintaining a whole room.
 And as mentioned earlier, the case prevents dust from building on your guitar.
 Thanks to its small size, RuuviTag fits perfectly inside your case.
 You can also set alarms to the application to alert you if either temperature or humidity does not match the desired state.

-But if you want to admire the beauty of your wooden instrument as I do, you can store your guitar in a stand on the floor, or on the wall with a hanger.
-Stands and hangers are inexpensive, and you will find them in your nearest music store.
+But if you want to admire the beauty of your wooden instrument as I do, you can store your guitar in a stand on the floor or the wall with a hanger.
+Shelves and hangers are inexpensive, and you will find them in your nearest music store.
 Make sure to keep your guitar from falling or taking any damage, as even the tiniest hit could destroy the guitar.